aikohanasaki/SillyTavern-LorebookOrdering/README.md

 # 📚 Lorebook Ordering (A SillyTavern Extension)

 A SillyTavern extension that adds lorebook-level priority and budget management to World Info.
 Allows complete control over which lorebooks activate first and how much context budget each lorebook can consume.
-Perfect for users with multiple lorebooks who need fine-grained control over World Info behavior. **Now supports character-specific overrides in group chats!**
+Perfect for users with multiple lorebooks who need fine-grained control over World Info behavior. **Now supports character-specific overrides in group chats and precise order adjustment!**

 **📋 [Version History & Changelog](CHANGELOG.md)**